-We celebrate significant experiences such as birthdays and festivals and ensure that children have the opportunity to feel special and valued.
+We celebrate significant experiences and ensure that children have the opportunity to feel special and valued.
 Families are invited to share important moments with us.

 We create opportunities where children can develop awareness of the world and its capacity to inspire awe and wonder.
-We use the ‘Cornerstones Curriculum’ which comprises of imaginative learning projects that are creative, flexible, thematic, inspiring and engaging.
+We use our bespoke St Catherine’s Curriculum which comprises of imaginative learning projects that are creative, flexible, thematic, inspiring and engaging.
 We encourage children to use imagination and creativity in their learning.

 We plan times for children to take part in opportunities to be quiet and reflective.
 We give them space for their own thoughts, ideas and concerns.

 We encourage children to respond appropriately to the needs and feelings of others and to show consideration and kindness to others.
 We create opportunities for children to learn from people who are excellent models of positive behaviour.